ang-zeyu/infisearch/README.md

 ## Use Cases

-As you might imagine, the main target use case for this tool right now, is providing a complete search solution for static sites (and possibly really large ones) or static site generators.
+The main target use case for this tool right now is providing a complete search solution for static sites (and possibly really large ones) or static site generators.

 That said, the indexing tool was built with support for a few other file formats (`.json`, `.csv`, `.html`) in mind, and might be useful elsewhere as such.

-If you find other use cases for this tool, do leave a post in the issue tracker!

 ## Getting Started & Demo